DrThomasAger/smile/README.md

 ```
 If the model echoes the ***[Smile Expert](https://github.com/DrThomasAger/smile)*** name tag and response format, it understands Smile.

+# Technical Advantages of a Structured Prompt Language

+- **Maintainable** -  Contribute meaningfully to the same prompt with clear comprehensibility over long periods of time to a team of prompt engineers.
+- **Future-Proof**  - Allow teams of engineers to retain your prompt engineering knowledge even after your key prompt engineer leaves.
+- **Explainable** - Map prompt text changes to response output outcomes, useful for things like allowing you to justify a bias AI decisions in an EU court of law, or explain to stakeholders why a decision was made.
+- **Portable across foundation and open source** – Transform your text prompts so that they work across models like ChatGPT, Kimi K2, Claude, Gemini, or an open source model!
+- **Token efficient** – Symbols such as `(:` and `:)` It compresses well in modern tokenizers to embed single token structure elements to indicate sections, rather than long explanations.

-### How can I edit this?
+### How can I start writing (: Smile?

-This short example is designed for you to customize the reply from a ***(: Smile*** agent.
+The short quick start example is designed for you to customize the reply from a ***(: Smile*** agent.
 Inside of the `# Reply` section, inside of the {curly brace instructions}, you can write anything you want the model to do.
-You can also add a new section, for example, to add a simple step by step thinking (Chain of Thought or "CoT") to the above prompt:
+You can also add a new markdown section if you don't just want to instruct the model to fill out the reply section.
+For example, to add a simple step by step thinking (Chain of Thought or "CoT") to the above prompt:

 ```(: Smile
 ***(: Smile***: